KastnerRG/Read_the_docs/docs/project1.rst

 5) FIR11
 --------

 The first step for the project is to get a functionally correct design working for an 11 tap FIR filter.
 For this, you will need to use the Vivado HLS tool, and finish the function body of `void fir()` in the file fir.cpp to implement the filter.
 You can test the correctness of your code by using the provided testbench.
 This code does not need to be highly optimized; you will work on creating optimized code later.
-It just needs to work correctly. **Use the provided script.tcl to create your project**.
+It just needs to work correctly. **Use the provided script.tcl to create your project**, or manually add source & testbench files and set the top function.

 6) FIR128 Instructions
 ----------------------